GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 - Plot the raw emg signal.
 Single or multiple channels.
 (Plot EMGSig)
 - Plot the reference signal.
 (Plot RefSig)
 - Plot all the MUs pulses (binary representation of the firings time).
 (Plot MUPulses)
-- Plot the impulse train per second (source of decomposition).
-(Plot IPTS)
+- Plot the source of decomposition.
+(Plot Source)
 - Plot the instantaneous discharge rate (IDR).
 (Plot IDR)
 - Plot the differential derivation of the raw emg signal by matrix column.
 (Plot Derivation)
-- Plot motor unit action potentials (MUAP) obtained from spike-triggered average from one or multiple MUs.
-(Plot MUAP)
+- Plot motor unit action potentials (MUAPs) obtained from spike-triggered average from one or multiple MUs.
+(Plot MUAPs)

 Prior to plotting you can **optionally** select a few options on the left side of the `Plot Window`.